Moretown, Vermont: Demographics

+Morefest

+A photograph of the fireworks show during the 2021 Morefest celebration.

+The Morefest festival is held annually in Moretown.
+Typically celebrated in September, the festival involves vendors, a car show, and a fireworks display.

 Economy

 Moretown has one retail store, The Moretown General Store, which serves as a gas station, convenience store and delicatessen.
 The Moretown general store is the center of the town, which often serves as a meeting place and is in many ways a community center.